 This stamp is an additional requirement for those ages 16 and older to hunt ducks, geese, tundra swan and merganser.
 To purchase this stamp, check with your local U.S. Postal Office and/or local licensing agent.
+You can purchase an electronic Federal Stamp online (not available at license agents).
+This E-Stamp will be valid for 45 days and a physical stamp will be mailed to you that will be valid for the rest of the Federal Stamp year.
 The stamp is part of the waterfowl hunting requirements in all states.
-However, hunters are required to purchase only one stamp as long as the stamp is signed in ink across the face and carried at all times while hunting relevant species.
+However, hunters are required to purchase only one stamp if the stamp is signed in ink across the face and carried at all times while hunting relevant species.
 GFP recommends that hunters leave the stamp on the original backing on which it is issued.
 A lost or destroyed Federal Waterfowl Stamp can be replaced only by purchasing a new one.